 - 1. Only a small percentage of older Americans, 6.8 percent, receive income from Social Security, a defined benefit pension, and a defined contribution plan (the three-legged stool). - 2.
-A plurality of older Americans, 40.2 percent, only receive income from Social Security in retirement. - 3.
+A plurality of older Americans, 40.2 percent, only receive retirement income from Social Security in and do not receive income from defined benefit or defined contribution plans. - 3.
 Roughly equal numbers of older Americans receive income from defined benefit pensions as from defined contribution plans.
 This is likely to change in the future as fewer private sector workers have access to defined benefit pensions. - 4.
 Defined benefit pensions have a much greater poverty-reducing effect than defined contribution plans.
 This may be partly due to the fact that recipients of defined contribution income tend to have much higher net worths than the recipients of defined benefit income, and defined benefit income is a larger share of total retirement income.